 The Mobile Bay estuary is one of the most environmentally diverse areas in America.
 Home to more than 125 species of fish, things like fishing and seafood are second nature to those of us that call Mobile Bay our home.

 If you want to get more in touch with the bay or just want to have some fun outside this summer, check out these local activities that will have you around fish of all shapes and sizes.

 - People travel from the world over to fish on the Gulf of Mexico and in Mobile Bay.
 With the largest fishing tournament in the world done off of Dauphin Island the Alabama deep sea fishing rodeo, fishing is part of our DNA.
 Everyone who fishes has their own special place to do it, but if you’re just visiting Mobile or are a first timer, there are plenty of places where you can rent some equipment and join the fun like the Gulf State Pier.
 If you come to the Eastern Shore on the right days of the summer, you may just find the fish jumping on to the shore!
-This phenomenon is called Jubilee and it only happens in two places in the world Mobile Bay and Tokyo Bay.
-If you have never been, now is the best time of year to go and try your hand at fishing for Gulf seafood.
+This phenomenon is called Jubilee and it only happens in two places in the world: Mobile Bay and Tokyo Bay.
+If you have never been, now is the perfect time to go and try your hand at fishing for Gulf seafood.

 Good Seafood Restaurants